Club: Queens Park FC | Opening: 1903 | Capacity: 52,000 seats

 In 2002, Hampden Park hosted its first Champions League final with Real Madrid beating Bayer Leverkusen (2-1).
 In 2007, the stadium hosted the UEFA Cup final between Sevilla and Espanyol (2-2).

 Hampden Park also serves as the Scottish national stadium, hosting all of Scotland’s home games, and is furthermore the annual venue of the Scottish Cup final.
+It was furthermore selected as one of the playing venues of the 2020 European Championships, hosting three first round group games and a round of 16 match.

 (photos of the present Hampden Park below)